Pkiri/pwa-ai/README.md

 ## Changes needed before start
 To build the typescript files, we need --build argument when calling tsc. --build argument does not work with --noemit argument. @snowpack/plugin-typescript automatically adds --noemit argument.
 For now removed it in the @snowpack/plugin-typescript/plugin.js.

+Add your application insights application key in file src\workers\worker.ts.
+Replace YOUR_APPLICATIONINSIGHTS_KEY with the instrumantation key of your application insights instance.

 ## Typing issue
 ITelemetryItem defines tags as "Tags & Tags[]", but the api only accepts objects.
 Seems like typing is wrong.
 For now in the request we do not use tags property.